FirmwGuy/CEP/docs/L0_KERNEL/topics/MAILBOX-LIFECYCLE.md

 ## Technical Details

+Use these notes when you need the exact storage layout or helper behaviour for mailbox identity, TTL resolution, and retention planning; they capture the invariants implied by the design rationale so code changes stay compatible.

 ### Message identity helpers
 - `cep_mailbox_select_message_id()` settles the identifier for a message.
 It respects the precedence chain (caller-supplied → envelope digest → counter fallback), detects collisions by hashing the sealed envelope, and records which strategy won.
 Reusing a message ID with an identical sealed envelope returns a `CEP_MAILBOX_ID_REUSED` result so callers can short-circuit duplicate writes.
 - The helper expects envelopes to be immutable (`cep_cell_set_immutable()` or `cep_branch_seal_immutable()`); otherwise the digest path is skipped and the counter fallback is used.